input-output-hk/partner-chains/primitives/chain-params/readme.md

 Compatible means that parameters structures in both implementations have the same fields and are encoded in the same way.

 Parameters explained:
-* `chain_id` - it serves only as unique identifier for the chain
 * `governance_authority` - the hash of the public key of the governance authority, that is allowed to change the chain parameters related to Ariadne and updating other scripts
-* `threshold_numerator`, `threshold_denominator` - parameters related to the removed `pallet-active-flow`
-(bidirectional bridge) crate.
-Because such a bridge is out of scope, these parameters are considered as legacy.
 * `genesis_committee_utxo` - also related to posting certificates on Cardano.
 It is utxo that is being consumed when posting the first committee hash (using smart contracts).
 Related to `init` command of `partner-chains-smart-contracts`.